-New services between Liverpool and Chester, and in the future North Wales, will be made possible through the re-signalling and upgrading of existing single direction track on the Halton Curve.
-The existing line, which currently runs a one way passenger service in the summer, will be upgraded to provide a two- way hourly service.
+New services between Liverpool and Chester, and Wrexham, were made possible through the re-signalling and upgrading of existing single direction track on the Halton Curve.
+The existing line, which previously ran a one way passenger service in the summer, has been upgraded to provide a two- way hourly service.

 The project is funded by the Liverpool City Region through the Local Growth Fund and Merseytravel.
 It is also endorsed by the Welsh Government and Cheshire West and Chester Council.

 The re-opening of the ‘Halton Curve’ will open up leisure and work opportunities by offering new connections between Liverpool, Liverpool John Lennon Airport, Runcorn, Frodsham, Helsby, Chester and, in future, North Wales.
 It is expected that the new services would offer more than 200,000 new rail journeys between Liverpool and Chester alone.

 Work was completed in May 2018, with services in operation from May 2019.

 To enable faster services between Liverpool and towns and cities in the north, an additional track has been installed between Huyton and Roby stations.